Skip to Content

 Of course, these aren’t just good for Thanksgiving.
 Really, turkey cutlets can be enjoyed all year long.
 Why not make some tonight?

-To serve: These Rosemary Romano Roasted Turkey Cutlets are great alone, but they are also amazing topped with Foolproof Herbed Turkey Gravy.
+To serve: These Rosemary Romano Roasted Turkey Cutlets are great alone, but they are also amazing drizzled with Foolproof Herbed Turkey Gravy.

 Easy, Juicy Rosemary Romano Roasted Turkey Cutlets